Johnbat1985/WiiUDecryptedToWua/readme.md

 # Wii U NUS → WUA Converter

-A three-step workflow and GUI tool for downloading Wii U games from Nintendo's servers and converting them into `.wua` archives ready to load in [Cemu](https://github.com/cemu-project/cemu).
+A three-step workflow and GUI tool for downloading Wii U games from Nintendo's servers and converting them into `.wua` archives ready to load in [Batocera](https://batocera.org).

 ---

 ## What It Does

-Wii U games are distributed in Nintendo's encrypted NUS format — a folder containing `title.tmd`, `title.tik`, and the encrypted content.
-Cemu's preferred format is `.wua` — a [ZArchive](https://github.com/Exzap/ZArchive) bundle that holds a Base game, its Update, and any DLC all in one file.
+Wii U games are distributed in Nintendo's encrypted NUS format — a folder containing `title.tmd`, `title.tik`, and the encrypted content files.
+Batocera requires the `.wua` format — a [ZArchive](https://github.com/Exzap/ZArchive) bundle that holds a Base game, its Update, and any DLC all in one file — so that its built-in Cemu core can detect and launch titles correctly.

+> **Note:** If you are using desktop Cemu directly, you can point it at the decrypted folders from Step 2 and skip Step 3 entirely.
+The `.wua` conversion is only needed for Batocera.

 This project handles the full pipeline:

 1. **Download** — grab the encrypted NUS package directly from Nintendo's servers
 2. **Decrypt** — strip encryption from every game folder at once
-3. **Compile** — GUI tool that groups Base + Update + DLC by title ID and builds each group into a single `.wua`
+3. **Compile** — GUI tool that groups Base + Update + DLC by title ID and builds each group into a single `.wua` for Batocera

 ---